 Clearing Your Slippery Ramps

-Here in Texas, ice and snow are not often a long-term problem in winter for ramp owners.
+For those who use a walker or a wheelchair and a ramp to enter and exit their home, ice and snow on your ramp can be troublesome.
+Here in Texas, ice and snow are only sometimes a long-term problem in winter for ramp owners.
 However, that’s not true for you who live in colder climates this time of year.
-For those of you use a walker or a wheelchair and use a ramp to enter and exit your home, ice and snow on your ramp can be troublesome.

-If you expect to have ice and snow in your area, then it’s good to make some preparations to clear your ramp.
-A covered ramp is an advantage any time, and won’t demand much maintenance in winter during light precipitation if you are lucky enough to have one.
+If you expect ice and snow in your area, it’s good to prepare to clear your ramp.
+A covered ramp is an advantage any time and won’t demand much maintenance in the winter during light precipitation if you are lucky enough to have one.

-For an aluminum ramp with a ribbed surface, a shovel will be sufficient to clear off a light dusting of snow.
-For a wooden ramp, a shovel or a stiff broom will probably take care of that light snowfall.
+A shovel will be sufficient for an aluminum ramp with a ribbed surface to clear off a light dusting of snow.
+A shovel or a stiff broom for a wooden ramp will take care of that light snowfall.

 But when icing occurs, it takes a little more preparation and effort to clear those slippery ramps.